Clinical director talks passionately about her role and what vets can expect when they join us

-As for our other vet induction programme, Refresh Your Edge, we recognised there was a group of people who were more experienced and already possessed a substantial level of knowledge, but had, perhaps, taken time out of the profession to start a family or travel.
+We also have two other vet induction programmes, Refresh Your Edge and AdvantEdge.
+With Refresh Your Edge, we recognised there was a group of people who were more experienced and already possessed a substantial level of knowledge, but had, perhaps, taken time out of the profession, say, to start a family or travel.
 Our research suggested that while they wanted to do emergency work, they felt they’d benefit from extra training and support before taking a job in an emergency setting.

-Due to the success of both of these programmes, we recently launched Nursing Edge, which is designed for nurses who want to come and work in emergency but feel they need that little bit of extra training first.
+Due to the success of these programmes, we launched Nursing Edge, which is designed for nurses who want to come and work in emergency but feel they need that little bit of extra training first.
 Nursing Edge participants can join us immediately their nurse training is complete.